Internet-Draft OAuth Mission Approval Revision August 2026

 }

-A Mission Issuer MUST bound the number of revision cycles per deferred approval and MUST resolve to access_denied once the bound is reached or no acceptable narrowing remains, so a client cannot drive an unbounded revision loop.
+A Mission Issuer MUST bound the number of revision cycles per deferred approval.
+It MUST resolve to access_denied once the bound is reached or no acceptable narrowing remains, so a client cannot drive an unbounded revision loop.
+The same bound caps the narrowed Consent Evidence records one deferral can produce (Section 7), so evidence volume is bounded by the same limit.

 A revised proposal remains subject to the deferred approval profile's pending lifetime and staleness rules ([I-D.draft-mcguinness-oauth-mission-approval]): a decision after a policy_version or capability-catalog change is made over a re-derived, re-rendered proposal.